norvig/paip-lisp/docs/chapter13.md

 Subroutines are still dependent on global state, so they are not completely separate pieces.
 The use of a large number of global variables has been criticized as a factor that makes it difficult to develop and maintain large programs.
 To eliminate this problem, the *functional programming* style insists that functions access only the parameters that are passed to them, and always return the same result for the same inputs.
-Functional programs have the advantage of being mathematically clean—it is easy to prove properties about them.
+Functional programs have the advantage of being mathematically clean-it is easy to prove properties about them.
 However, some applications are more naturally seen as taking action rather than calculating functional values, and are therefore unnatural to program in a functional style.
 Examples of functional languages are FP and Lisp without `setf`.

-In contrast to imperative languages are *declarative* languages, which attempt to express “what to do” rather than “how to do it.”
+In contrast to imperative languages are *declarative* languages, which attempt to express "what to do" rather than "how to do it."
 One type of declarative programming is *rule-based* programming, where a set of rules states how to transform a problem into a solution.
 Examples of rule-based systems are ELIZA !!!(span) {:.smallcaps} and STUDENT !!!(span) {:.smallcaps} .

 An important kind of declarative programming is *logic programming*, where axioms are used to describe constraints, and computation is done by a constructive proof of a goal.